18 Event Invitation Emails Proven To Work

 5 Categories of Event Invitation Emails

 The point of an email is not to solely communicate information but to drive a specific action.
 In the case of event invitations, the action that should be taken after opening the email is to register for the event.
-There are a number of different ways to do this—some are related to the event software features that may be available to you, other can be accomplished through any email marketing platform.
+There are several different ways to do this — some are related to the event software features that may be available to you, others can be accomplished through any email marketing platform.
 The following examples typify how to drive action from the readers most effectively.

-Key takeaway: If you want urgent action, make your messaging urgent.
-SaaStr didn’t shy away from good old direct response copywriting tactics for this one.
+Key takeaway: SaaStr didn’t shy away from good old direct response copywriting tactics for this one.
+If you want immediate action, use urgency.

 2. INBOUND: Urgency Through Humor